FreemanTechConsulting/lockpy/README.md

  - allows for auto-renewal of locks
  - can be used as an asyncio context manager

+## Python Versions supported
+Currently only tested again Python 3.12 more versions to come soon.

 ## Installation

+Not yet posted to pypi but coming soon!

 You can install `lockpy` using pip: